elastic/kibana/x-pack/plugins/reporting/README.md

 ## Serverless configuration
 There are several improvements made for reporting in serverless environments.
 Most changes are reflected in `reporting/server/config/schema.ts` for reference.

-PNG and PDF reports are not possible in serverless.
-CSV reporting is enabled by default but can be set to `xpack.reporting.export_types.csv.enabled: false`.
-Image reporting will not be registered by the export types registry in the reporting plugin if not enabled in the config.
+PNG and PDF reports are currently not possible in serverless.
+Those export types are not enabled in serverless configuration, and are left out of Reporting's internal registry of export types.

-The deprecated setting `xpack.reporting.roles.enabled` is false by default for serverless.
+The setting `xpack.reporting.roles.enabled` is `false` by default for serverless.
+This setting enables backwards-compatible functionality for reporting privileges, this type of BWC is not needed in serverless.